o-bots7160/Examples/README.md

 _leftFollower.follow(_leftFront);
 //

-/* Differential drive is special and such has two modes */
+/* Differential drive is special and has two modes.
+Arcade and Tank */
 // Arcade drive uses one joystick and looks for the Y and Z values from it.
 Y is forward/back.
 Z is Rotation _diffDrive.arcadeDrive(_joystick.getY(), _joystick.getZ());

 // Tank drive uses two sticks on a single joystick or two seperate joysticks
 // Single Joystick.
 Y is forward/back left motors.
 Z is forward/back for right motors.
 _diffDrive.tankDrive((_joystick1.getY(), joystick1.getZ());